neurodroid/stimfit/doc/sphinx/linux_install_guide/requirement.rst

     sudo apt-get install python-sphinx

-It is possible to build a local copy of the documenation there by simply calling:
+It is possible to build a local copy of the documentation there by simply calling:

 ::